rancher/docs/content/rancher/v2.x/en/cluster-admin/kubectl/_index.md

 ---
-title: Using kubectl to Access a Cluster
+title: Access a Cluster with Kubectl Shell or Kubectl CLI
+description: Lean how you can access and manage your Kubernetes clusters using kubectl in two ways: with kubectl Shell or with kubectl CLI and kuberconfig file
 weight: 2015
 aliases:
   - /rancher/v2.x/en/tasks/clusters/using-kubectl-to-access-a-cluster/